ABOUT FDM 3D PRINTING

 WHEN TO USE FDM 3D PRINTING

-All prints are created in ABS plastic.
+All prints are created in ABS or PLA plastic.
 This offers many benefits such as high strength, durability and temperature resistance.
 Parts are dimensionally stable and offer a good surface finish.

 This makes FDM parts ideal for a range of real world applications such as: